Discover North Puget Sound

 Be aware of avian influenza (bird flu)

-With the bird migration underway, there is a chance we could also see a resurgence in highly pathogenic avian influenza (HPAI or commonly known as bird flu) to the state.
+As bird migrations resume, there is a chance we could also see a resurgence in highly pathogenic avian influenza (HPAI or commonly known as bird flu) to the state.
 The H5N1 virus of avian influenza is making the rounds again, especially in areas of Western Washington.
 This is confirmed by WDFW testing of sick or dead wild birds and U.S. Department of Agriculture surveillance of hunter-harvested birds.

 Hunters are encouraged to take precautions to protect themselves and their dogs from the virus.
 WDFW has specific precautions on our avian influenza webpage under “Human HPAI Safety.”
 If you encounter a sick or dead wild bird, please report it via our online reporting tool.